 Asking this question is our chance to channel our inner financial advisors.
 With a better idea of your risk threshold, we can make smart choices about what level of testing to conduct for your organization.

 Finally, provide as much detail as you can when answering our scoping questionnaire and during your consultation with a RedTeam Security expert.
-Your responses help us ensure an accurate and complete proposal, which helps us help you for your RedTeam engagement.
+Your responses help us ensure an accurate and complete proposal, which helps us help you with your RedTeam engagement.

 If you have any questions, schedule a meeting with one of our security consultants.
 We’re here to help.